Invoca/style-guide/ruby/README.md

     # Problem: Unnecessary Public Method makes the purpose of the class unclear
     def write_to_logs(message)
       # Problem: Constructing a custom logger might require changes
-      # as soon as we need to improving logging across the application.
+      # as soon as we need to improve logging across the application.
       Log4r::Logger.new("Application Log").info(message)
     end